 Go Do It!

-Let us know if you have other great tips for solo adventures, or if you have any stories from your trips.
+Let us know if you have other great solo motorcycle tour tips, or if you have any stories from your trips.

 Arthur, great tips!
 One thing that’s kind of silly that I always pack is a couple of extra pairs of underwear.
 No matter what happens that way you know you’re going to have a fresh pair of skivvies.

 Great tips and thanks for sharing.
 I must agree with the above comment especially as you get older, I’m in my 70’s and considering going bike camping on my own for the first time since I was a teenager